Digital drugs are becoming more and more popular among the younger generations. What is their impact on the human psyche and how dangerous are they?

-The “dose” is based on sound waves which with special editing are integrated to common .mp3 audio files and sold as .drg files.
-Users only need to browse one of the hundreds of websites, download the files to their computer with a special program, decompress them, listen and… get high, since these sound waves act directly on the brain.
+The “dose” is based on sound waves which with special editing are integrated into common .mp3 audio files and sold as .drg files.
+Users only need to browse one of the hundreds of websites, download the files to their computer with a special program, decompress them, listen, and… get high, since these sound waves act directly on the brain.

-The authorities have already identified numerous sites where it is possible to find such “dose”.
-Indeed, there are websites with instructions of use of the new drug for beginners and CDs with tracks-“doses” for sale.
+The authorities have already identified numerous sites where it is possible to find such a “dose”.
+Indeed, there are websites with instructions for the use of the new digital drugs for beginners and CDs with tracks-“doses” for sale.

 It is worth noting that the use of subsonic waves is nothing new for police authorities.
-In the past they have been used also in military areas.
-Though the health risks associated with the use of cyber-drugs have not been ascertained yet, experts have begun to study the size and impact of addiction.
+In the past, they have been used also in military areas.
+Though the health risks associated with the use of digital drugs have not been ascertained yet, experts have begun to study the size and impact of addiction.